 Talent pipettes HBSS into six tubes

-Talent adds antibody to one tube of HBSS.
+Talent adds antibody to several tubes of HBSS.
 INSET – shot of Table 1.

-Next, transfer these antibody mixes to the corresponding numbered FACS tubes [3-CU].
-Incubate these solutions for 20 minutes at four degrees Celsius in the dark [4-MED-INSET].
+Next, transfer these antibody mixes to the corresponding numbered FACS tubes [1-CU].
+Incubate these solutions for 20 minutes at four degrees Celsius in the dark [2-MED-INSET].

-Talent transfers antibody mixes to FACS tubes
+Talent transfers antibody mixes to FACS tubes Videographer note: CU at the end

-Talent places the six tubes in a refrigerator.
+Talent places the six tubes in a cooler.
 INSET – CU shot of

 thermometer reading 4 C.